-National Health and Medical Research Council (NH&MRC) Aboriginal Health Researh Scholarships
+The National Health and Medical Research Council (NH&MRC) Aboriginal Health Research Scholarships (L)

-- V \$22,250

-- T Up to 3 years
+- \$22,250 - Up to 3 years

-- C Applicants may be undertaking an undergraduate degree in order to pursue research relevant to Aboriginal health.
-Applications close 24 July with the Scholarship Unit.
+Applicants may be undertaking an undergraduate degree in order to pursue research relevant to Aboriginal health.
+Applications close mid-July.